p1anuj2/AHP---Easy-but-Reliable/README.md

 **Let's get Started**

-The pipeline is developed using **ZenML**, which is a MLOps framework helps in managing machine learning workflows, and **MLFlow** for experiment tracking and model deployment./n
+1. The pipeline is developed using **ZenML**, which is a MLOps framework helps in managing machine learning workflows, and **MLFlow** for experiment tracking and model deployment.
-It is not a dummy project but **A Real World Deployment Framework**./n **More Robust** in real world scenarios ./n
+2. It is not a dummy project but **A Real World Deployment Framework**.
+3. **More Robust** in real world scenarios .